austinbhan/austinbhan/README.md

 - 📫 How to reach me: **austinbhan@outlook.com**

 - ⚡ Fun fact: I can fold a fitted bedsheet.
-I'm a doctor, but prefer not to use the honorific unless necessary.
+I'm a doctor, but don't use the honorific unless I have to.
 The Earth is in perpetual free-fall around the Sun. 🛌

 <h3 align="left">Connect with me:</h3>
 <p align="left">